Moving house is often said to be one of the most stressful things you can do, right up there with getting married and taking your driving test.

 Hannah Clarke, Property Expert for online estate agent Purplebricks, says organisation is the key to efficient unpacking in your new home.
 She recommends getting started in the kitchen.

 "Get the kitchen out of the way as this is where you will spend the most time.
 From there, prioritise rooms such as bedrooms and living rooms.
 Time will be limited during the first few days in your new home, so plan meals in advance, especially if you have young children – it’s harder to prepare hot meals when everything is still in boxes,” she said.

 “If you can, unpack items such as televisions and gaming consoles last.
 Having these electronic items set up first will only distract you from finishing the task at hand."

-- Secure your new home: Once you're in it's recommended you change the locks on the property.
+Once you're in it's recommended you change the locks on the property.
 It's impossible to say whether there are spare keys to your home floating about, so in this instance it makes sense to be cautious.
-When working out what costs are involved in buying a house, it pays to take these kinds of expenses into account as everything adds up
+When working out what costs are involved in buying a house, it pays to take these kinds of expenses into account as everything adds up.

 If you’re interested in what other security gadgets are on the market, we’ve taken a look at some traditional and more innovative gadgets for home security.

-- Stamp Duty Land Tax: Anyone who purchases a residential property in England or Wales for more than £125,000 needs to pay Stamp Duty Land Tax.
-Usually handled on the buyer's behalf by a solicitor, it becomes due on the day of completion and must be paid within 30 days
+These payments are usually handled on the buyer's behalf by a solicitor, it becomes due on the day of completion and must be paid within 30 days.

-- Relax and enjoy: Now is the time to crack open a bottle of champagne, celebrate your achievement and begin to enjoy your new home
+Now is the time to crack open a bottle of champagne, celebrate your achievement and begin to enjoy your new home.